Arena MK

-The Marshall Arena (formerly known as Arena MK, also Milton Keynes Arena) is a multi-purpose arena in Milton Keynes, Buckinghamshire, England, located beside Stadium MK.
+Arena MK (formerly the Marshall Arena) is a multi-purpose indoor arena in Milton Keynes, Buckinghamshire, England, located beside Stadium MK.
 The 3420 sqm multi-use event space is positioned over three floors and anticipates music and sporting events, conferences, exhibitions and parties.

 History

 The arena was to be the home of the Milton Keynes Lions professional basketball team.
 However, the retail developments that would have provided enabling funding were deferred due to lack of financing, leaving the Lions without a home.
 Following the conclusion of the 2011–12 season, the Lions could not secure a venue within Milton Keynes, resulting in a move south to the Copper Box.

 It officially opened on 8 February 2014 when it hosted the 2014 English National Badminton Championships.

 Name

 In September 2018, Marshall Amplification announced an agreement with Arena MK to use the space for music events, rebranding it the "Marshall Arena".
+The date when that arrangement ended is not recorded.